Followers

 Patriotic Student

-Williamsburg was abuzz with patriotic fervor.
-Monroe was still attending William and Mary College when the Revolutionary War broke out in April 1775.
-Eager to get into the fray as so many young Virginians were, he left William and Mary, and on 28 September 1775, Monroe was commissioned a second lieutenant in the 3rd Virginia Continental Infantry.
-His first commander was Colonel Hugh Mercer, who would rise to become one of General George Washington's most trusted generals until his untimely death by British bayonets at Princeton.
-Lieutenant Monroe marched north to New York City with his regiment the following year.
+Williamsburg was alive with patriotic enthusiasm.
+Monroe was still attending William and Mary College when the Revolutionary War started in April 1775.
+Eager to join the fight like many other young Virginians, he left William and Mary, and on September 28, 1775, Monroe was commissioned as a second lieutenant in the 3rd Virginia Continental Infantry.
+His first commander was Colonel Hugh Mercer, who would become one of General George Washington's most trusted generals until his early death at Princeton caused by British bayonets.
+Lieutenant Monroe marched north to New York City with his regiment the next year.

 The Virginia Line